Jagdgeschwader 2: World War II

 On 1 September 1939 the Wehrmacht initiated the German invasion of Poland in agreement with the secret protocol, the Nazi-Soviet Pact.
 The Soviet invasion of Poland followed on 17 September.
 JG 2 was retained for the aerial defence of Germany ("Defence of the Reich") but the lack of any threat by the Polish Air Force to Berlin led to an order for 1.
 Staffel, I. Gruppe, to fly to Prostken, East Prussia to take part.
 No aerial confrontations took place, and from 9 to 15 September, strafing attacks against road and rail targets were the main actions.
 The Staffel returned to Döberitz.
 JG 2 suffered its first casualties of the war, when two of the night fighter unit pilots were killed on 16/17 September, presumably in a collision.

 JG 2 were assigned I./JG 77 and I./JG 76 while waiting for two Gruppen to be formed to give the wing a fighting strength of three.
 Both of the Gruppen were sent to Frankfurt Rhine-Main as the build-up in western Germany began in the Phoney War period.
 JG 26 frequently flew combat patrols or "free hunts".
 On 22 November 1939 the wing scored what is believed to be the first aerial victory of the war against the Groupe de Chasse II/4 Armée de l’Air.
 The freezing winter temperatures prohibited frequent flying, and I. Gruppe would not claim again until March 1940.
 Operation Weserübung, the invasions of Norway and Denmark ended the Phoney War.
 JG 2 were not involved in either, the burden of fighter operations with Bf 109s being carried out by JG 77.
 Oberst Harry von Bülow-Bothkamp took command of JG 2 on 1 April.
 Massow was appointed Jagdfliegerführer 3; Stab, I. and III.
 Gruppe were allotted to his command at Wiesbaden and based at Frankfurt while II.
 Gruppe was assigned to Jagdfliegerführer 1 at Jever and based at Nordholz.
 The Stabstaffel, I. and III.
 Gruppe were placed under the command of Luftflotte 3 at Frankfurt, under the leadership of Hugo Sperrle.
 II.
 Gruppe, with IV.
 Gruppe (Nacht), which had been elevated to Gruppe status briefly, were placed under the command of Albert Kesselring, Luftflotte 2.
-The former was based at Nordholz and th enight fighters were based at Hopsten.
+The former was based at Nordholz and the night fighters were based at Hopsten.
 II.
 Gruppe mustered 47 Bf 109s with 35 combat ready.
 IV.
 Gruppe had 30 from 31 Bf 109s operational plus 13 from 36 Ar 68s operational.
 I. Gruppe had 33 of 45 Bf 109s available while III.
 Gruppe had only 11 from 42 available for operations.
 This was the condition of JG 2 on 10 May 1940.